Confirmed: 'PR Executive -1' in Durham Indictment Docs Is Charles Dolan Jr.

 Durham’s indictment suggests that Dolan introduced Danchenko to his Russian acquaintances, as Danchenko was reporting information to Steele.
 Those Russian acquaintances then allegedly provided some information Danchenko gave to Steele.

-Moreover, Dolan had extensive contacts in the Russian government, met with Danchenko at the Russian embassy in Washington, D.C., in 2016 and traveled to Moscow with him that year.
+Moreover, Dolan had extensive contacts in the Russian government, met with officials at the Russian embassy in Washington, D.C., in 2016 and traveled to Moscow with Danchenko that year.

 Ironically, the Clinton campaign would then accuse Trump of “collusion” with Russia, even though neither he nor his aides had such contacts in Russia.